idexio/idex-contracts-whistler/README.md

 In Whistler, all order management and trade matching happens off-chain while trades are ultimately settled on-chain.
 A trade is considered settled when the Exchange contract’s wallet asset balances reflect the new values agreed to in the trade.
-Exchange’s trade function is responsible for settling trades.
+Exchange’s `executeTrade` function is responsible for settling trades.

 - Unlike deposits, trade settlement can only be initiated via a whitelisted Dispatch wallet controlled by IDEX.
 Users do not settle trades directly; only IDEX can submit trades for settlement.
 Because IDEX alone controls dispatch, IDEX’s